 The Other Hot Spring Pools in Awa no Yu

 Obviously, if you aren’t comfortable bathing in the same pool with the opposite gender, there are gender-separated hot spring pools, open-air or indoor.
-Furthermore, if you want some private bathing time, remember to reserve one of the higher-grade guestrooms with a bathtub.
+Furthermore, if you want private bathing time, reserve one of the higher-grade guestrooms with a bathtub.

 So if you want to benefit from the outstanding quality of fresh hot springs, stop by the indoor public bath.
 It is gender-separated.